sadiel/xero-integration/README.md

 ===========================================================

 This Python application allows the user to connect to SadielCodingExercise Xero App using the PyXero SDK.
-It also generate account and vendor files selecting an organisation.
+It also generates account and vendor files selecting an organisation.

 ## 1. Configuration

-Create config.ini file from config.ini and set *Consumer Key* and *Consumer Secret* OAuth 1.0a Credentials.
+Create `config.ini` file from `config.ini.example` and set `Consumer Key` and `Consumer Secret` OAuth 1.0a credentials.

 ## 2. Build `sadielexercise` image and run container